 Our coastlines are under siege from the impacts of climate change.
 Rising sea levels and more powerful storms are shrinking our beaches and diminishing the public’s ability to enjoy these special places.
 Pollution from fossil fuels is altering ocean chemistry and threatening marine life and whole ecosystems.

 The good news is that solutions to these problems are within our grasp.
-Surfrider is at the forefront of efforts to help coastal communities adapt to a changing climate.
+Surfrider is at the forefront of efforts to help coastal communities adapt to a changing climate; and we are working with scientists and local communities to curb ocean acidification.
 Please scroll down to learn more about Surfrider’s work on climate change.

 What is Surfrider doing to help our eroding coastlines?